-The graduate course in Environmental Pollution Control leads to the degree of Master of Applied Science.
+The graduate course in Environmental Pollution Control leads to the award of the degree of Master of Applied Science.
 It extends over one full-time year or two part-time years.
-The course is primarily intended for candidates in Chemical Engineering and Industrial Ohemistry who have completed a four year degree program, but candidates from other disciplines may be admitted.
+The course is primarily intended for candidates in Chemical Engineering and Industrial Chemistry who have completed a four year degree program, but candidates from other disciplines may be admitted.